Saint Barthélemy

-Saint Barthélemy, (Note: Saint-Barthélemy, /fr/) officially the Collectivité territoriale de Saint-Barthélemy, (Note: Territorial Collectivity of Saint-Barthélemy) also known as St. Barts and St. Barths (English) or St. Barth (French), is an overseas collectivity of France in the Caribbean.
-The island lies about 30 km southeast of the island of Saint Martin; it is northeast of the Dutch islands of Saba and Sint Eustatius, as well as north of the independent country of Saint Kitts and Nevis.
+Saint Barthélemy, (Note: Saint-Barthélemy, /fr/) officially the Territorial Collectivity of Saint Barthélemy, (Note: Collectivité territoriale de Saint-Barthélemy) also known as St. Barts and St. Barths (English) or St. Barth (French), is an overseas collectivity of France in the Caribbean.
+The island lies about 30 km southeast of the island of Saint Martin.
+It is northeast of the Dutch islands of Saba and Sint Eustatius, and north of the independent country of Saint Kitts and Nevis.

 Saint Barthélemy was for many years a French commune forming part of Guadeloupe, which is an overseas region and department of France.
 In 2003 the island voted in favour of secession from Guadeloupe to form a separate overseas collectivity (collectivité d'outre-mer, abbreviated to COM) of France.
 The collectivity is one of four territories among the Leeward Islands in the northeastern Caribbean that make up the French West Indies, along with Saint Martin, Guadeloupe (200 km southeast) and Martinique.

-A volcanic island fully encircled by shallow reefs, Saint Barthélemy has an area of 25 km2 and a population of 9,961 at the January 2017 census.
+A volcanic island fully encircled by shallow reefs, Saint Barthélemy has an area of 25 km2 and a population of 10,660 at the January 2023 census.
 Its capital is Gustavia, which also contains the main harbour.
 It is the only Caribbean island that was a Swedish colony for any significant length of time.
 It remained so for nearly a century before it returned to French rule after an 1877 referendum.

-Symbolism from the Swedish national arms, the Three Crowns, still appears in the island's coat of arms.
-The language, cuisine and culture, however, are distinctly French.
+Symbolism from the Swedish national arms, the Three Crowns, appears in the island's coat of arms, due to the island's time as a Swedish colony.
+The language, cuisine and culture are French Caribbean, including a mix of French culture from mainland France as well as other influences including creole or patois languages, celebration of Carnival, and Caribbean music.
 The island is a popular tourist destination during the winter holiday season, geared towards the high-end, luxury tourist market.

 Etymology

-The island was named by Christopher Columbus after his younger brother Bartholomew Columbus in 1493.
+The island was named by Christopher Columbus in honour of Bartholomew the Apostle in 1493; it was also a way of honouring his younger brother Bartholomew Columbus.